The Farm

 Produce

-It’s exciting to be part of a local food movement, growing fresh produce for our community and our farm guests.
+It’s exciting to be growing fresh produce for our farm guests and kitchen.
 No monocrop culture here as we thrive on diversity.
-Look for yummy root vegetables, a colorful variety of peppers and tomatoes, shallots, onions, many different potatoes (including sweets), loads of garlic, squashes, pumpkins, zucchini, eggplant, cucumbers, herbs and rows and rows of asparagus.
+Look for yummy root vegetables, a colorful variety of peppers and tomatoes, shallots, many different potatoes (including sweets), loads of garlic, herbs and rows and rows of asparagus.

 .